2026/2027 Undergraduate Courses

 Emergence of cinema from its start until the dismantling of the studio system and an emergent internationalism in the early 1960s.
 Examines the practices and theories underlying the development of cinema as a mass medium in the 20th century.

-Students must enrol in the Lecture (LEC) and one Tutorial (TUT).
-When the 2023/24 Timetable is released, please see Timetable Builder for the schedule of Tutorials.
+Students must enrol in the Lecture (LEC), the Practicum (PRA), and one Tutorial (TUT).

 Prerequisite: CIN105Y1 Students must complete CIN105Y1 before taking CIN201Y1.